Ambien: 7 things you should know

 - Food delays the speed of Ambien's effect.
 Ambien will work faster if not taken with food.

 - Take tablets immediately before going to bed, not sooner.
 Do not take Ambien if you have drunk alcohol that evening or before bed.
 Do not take Ambien if you are unlikely to stay in bed for the next seven to eight hours.

-- Ambien CR may help you to stay asleep, as well as promoting sleep initiation.
+- Ambien CR may help you to stay asleep, as well as promote sleep initiation.
 Do not cut, crush, or chew this formulation.
 Take only as directed by your doctor.
 Do not increase the dosage without your doctor's advice.

-- Higher dosages and CR formulation may impair next-day alertness and your ability to drive.
+- Higher dosages and the CR formulation may impair next-day alertness and your ability to drive.
 Do not drive or perform other hazardous tasks if you still feel sleepy the next day.

-- Ambien should not be given to children because its safety and effectiveness in children have not been demonstrated.
+- Ambien should not be given to children because its safety and effectiveness in children has not been demonstrated.

 - Tell your doctor if your sleep worsens after taking Ambien.